yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 >    - In *"Input images"*:
 >        - {% icon param-repeat %} *"Insert Input images"*
 >            - {% icon param-file %} *"Input Image"*: `tesselation`
->            - *"Variable for representation of the image within the expression"*: `tesselation`
+>            - *"Variable for representation of the image within the expression"*: `tessellation`
 >        - {% icon param-repeat %} *"Insert Input images"*
 >            - {% icon param-file %} *"Input Image"*: `seeds`
 >            - *"Variable for representation of the image within the expression"*: `seeds`